 Cleanup Results to Date

 Groundwater is being pumped and treated at several locations (GSA, Building 834, HE Process Area, Building 832 Canyon).
 Soil Vapor Extraction to treat VOCs in the vadose zone is being conducted at GSA and Building 834 and Building 832 Canyon.
 Treatability studies have been conducted for perchlorate and VOCs; perchlorate is treated by ion exchange and/or bioreactors.
-The VOCs test involves injecting ethyl laetate into the aquifer to encourage microbial breakdown of the VOCs.
+The VOCs test involves injecting ethyl lactate into the aquifer to encourage microbial breakdown of the VOCs.
 If these studies prove successful, DOE will work with EPA and the State to document and modify the Record of Decision accordingly, including public involvement steps.

 Potentially Responsible Parties